husseyexplores/poshify-utilities/README.md

  - [React JSON View](https://github.com/mac-s-g/react-json-view "React JSON View") - JSON viewer for react

 ## Motivation
-There were a couple of reason that made me build this project:
+There were a couple of reasons that made me work on this project:
  - Lack of CRUD metafield operations in Shopify dashboard.
  - Most of the Apps that offered this functionality had a very bad user experience and were buggy.
  - ShopifyFD started to had issues due to changes in Shopify Admin.
- - I personally wanted to develop something that can be used in real world using React to test and polish my skills, without having me to spin up a server or make this a paid Shopify app.
+ - On top of all, I personally wanted to develop something that can be used in real world using React to test and polish my skills, without having me to spin up a server or make this a paid Shopify app

+(I just learnt that I can't make this a paid Shopify app anyway (or any paid Shopify app) because Shopify only uses PayPal for partner payouts and PayPal is not supported in my country 😔)

 ## Inspiration
 The project is highly inspired by [ShopifyFD](https://github.com/freakdesign/shopifyFD "Shopify FD").